-Section 80C of the Income Tax Act is a provision that allows individuals and Hindu Undivided Families (HUFs) to claim deductions from their total income for certain specified investments and expenses.
-Under this section, taxpayers can reduce their taxable income by up to ₹1.5 lakh in a financial year.
+Section 80C of the Income Tax Act allows individuals and HUFs to claim deductions from their total income for certain specified investments and expenses.
+Under this section, taxpayers can reduce their taxable income by up to ₹1.5 Lakhs in a financial year.

 Section 80C of the Income Tax Act, 1961 has been divided into subsections based on different deductions.
 Refer to the table below to understand eligible tax-saving investments under the subsections of Section 80C: